 10. Criminal penalties pursuant to R.I.
 Gen. Laws § 23-1-25; and

 11. Revocation, suspension, or other disciplinary action pursuant to R.I.
 Gen. Laws § 21-27-10(c) regarding a registration issued in accordance with R.I.
 Gen. Laws § 21-27-10.

-B. The imposition of one of more remedies and/or penalties provided in § 4.10 of this Part shall not prevent the Director from jointly exercising any other remedy or penalty available to him or her by statute or regulation.
+B. The imposition of one (1) of more remedies and/or penalties provided in § 4.10 of this Part shall not prevent the Director from jointly exercising any other remedy or penalty available to him or her by statute or Regulation.

 C. Consent Agreement/Order.
-Nothing in these regulations shall preclude the Director from resolving outstanding violations or penalties through a Consent Agreement or Consent Order at any time he or she deems appropriate.
+Nothing in this Part shall preclude the Director from resolving outstanding violations or penalties through a Consent Agreement or Consent Order at any time he or she deems appropriate.